JamesQFreeman/MicEye/docs/docs/data_collection.md

 Other options should be pretty straight forward.
 Let me explain "insta review" and "guide mode".

-As the name implies, "insta review" let you review the visualization of gaze when viewing the last image.
+- "insta review" let you review the visualization of gaze when viewing the last image.

-"Guide mode" display the annotation (if any) then display the image, this mode is for teaching which we are still working on.
+- "guide mode" display the annotation (if any) then display the image, this mode is for teaching which we are still working on.